Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 * Make sure you download and save the files as bin or zip and check the files sizes match.
 * Backup your SD card and download a copy of your current firmware version in case you need to revert the firmware.
 * Some updates to the main firmware on a Duet 2 WiFi or Duet 3 Mini 5+ WiFi may require an update to a compatible WiFi server firmware version as well, and vice versa.
 See the 'updating WiFi firmware' below which explains how to do this.
-* **If you download more than just the main firmware (DuetWiFiFirmware.bin/Duet2CombinedFirmware.bin) then please read the 'updating more than one firmware at a time' section below before proceeding as the firmware needs to be updated in a specific order.**
+* **If you download more than just the main firmware (DuetWiFiFirmware.bin/Duet2CombinedFirmware.bin) then please read the 'updating more than one firmware at a time' section below before proceeding as the firmware may need to be updated in a specific order.**
 * For RepRapFirmware 3, please ensure you read the [RepRapFirmware 3.x Changelog](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-3.x) notices for the new version of the firmware as it will contain information on changes that affect your configuration.
 * For RepRapFirmware 2, please ensure you read the [RepRapFirmware 1.x and 2.x Changelog](https://github.com/Duet3D/RepRapFirmware/wiki/Changelog-RRF-1.x-&-2.x) notices for the new version of the firmware as it will contain information on changes that affect your configuration.